Tharun-b777/NeuralNetFromScratch/README.md

 # NeuralNetFromScratch
-This Repo contains implemetation of Neural Net from scratch using libraries padas and numpy
+This Repo contains implemetation of Neural Net from scratch using libraries padas and numpy.<br>
+This model predicts The possibilty of a person having a heart disease from features like max heart rate,blood sugar etc.

 ## Architecture
 3 layers